dotnet/apisof.net/README.md

 * Maintain selected framework when navigating to other APIs
 * We need to handle multiple package versions
-* We should change the order of namespaces: System, Microsoft, Windows, the rest
 * Add symbol-specific colorization
 * Add tooltips for symbols